xingchen-fan/HtoZg_fitting/README.md

 ```
 where `x` is the fitting axis, `gauss_mu` is the mean of the convolution Gaussian, `cat` is the category name, `sigma_init` is the initial value of Gaussian sigma, and `step_init` is the step position initial value.
 Some default values are assigned already, but feel free to play around with them.

 Then define a test statistics (either `RooChi2Var` or `RooNLLVar`) using a `RooDataHist` and `model.pdf`.
-The typical minimization of certain test statistics is like this:
+A typical minimization of certain test statistics is like this:
 ```
 Minimizer_#STAT#(STAT, printLevel, eps, offset, strategy)
 ```